ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

 ``.relr.dyn``
-    This section holds relative relocation information for dynamic linking, compactly encoded as described in :ref:`Relocation`.
+    This section holds relative relocation information for dynamic linking, compactly encoded as described in
+    :numref:`Section {number}, {name} <relative-relocation-table>`.
     The relocations in this section are processed before other relocations in any ``SHT_REL`` or ``SHT_RELA`` section.

 ``.rodata`` and \ ``.rodata1``